Megan Plumlee, Ph.D, P.E.

 Director of Research

-Dr. Megan Plumlee is the Director of Research for the Orange County Water District.
-She oversees a team of scientists and researchers who coordinate and conduct applied physical, chemical and biological research that supports and enhances the District’s core operational needs; research and review promising new technologies to improve water quality and increase the efficiency of OCWD’s recycled water treatment and groundwater recharge operations; and participate in scientific advisory panels, research advisory boards and project advisory committees to help guide external research efforts related to District activities.
+Dr. Megan Plumlee is the Director of Research for the Orange County Water District (OCWD; the District).
+She oversees a team of research scientists and engineers who conduct applied physical, chemical and biological research that supports and enhances the District’s core operational needs.
+The Research and Development Department (R&D) investigates promising new technologies and approaches to improve water quality and increase the efficiency of the District’s recycled water treatment and groundwater recharge operations.
+Dr. Plumlee also participates in scientific advisory panels, research advisory boards and project advisory committees to help guide external research efforts related to District activities.

 Dr. Plumlee holds Doctorate and Master of Science degrees in Environmental Engineering and Science from Stanford University and a Bachelor’s degree in Chemistry with a minor in Physics from Pacific University.
 She is a registered Professional Civil Engineer in the State of California.